Quick start

 • ✖ Very short (< 100ms) tasks.

-These tasks are too small for the parallelism gains to exceed the system overhead caused by our parallelization system.
+These tasks are too small for the parallelism gains to exceed the overhead of parallelization.
 Always keep in mind that parallelization is a trade-off between CPU speed and the time needed to transfer data between processes.

 Setup and backend selection